-Pregnancy can present challenges for any women.
+Pregnancy can present challenges for any woman.
 However, managing a diagnosis of gestational diabetes can add additional challenges and therefore result in new stressors in a woman’s life.

-Gestational diabetes is diagnosed during pregnancy and usually ends after the baby is born.
-When women hear that they have been diagnosed with gestational diabetes, they may feel very anxious, overwhelmed, or even guilty, and may worry about their baby’s health.
-This worry is definitely understandable.
-But it is important to be aware that most babies born to mothers with gestational diabetes are perfectly healthy and they will not be born with diabetes.
+Gestational diabetes (GDM) is diagnosed during pregnancy and may or may not persist after the baby is born.
+When women hear that they have been diagnosed with gestational diabetes, they may feel anxious, overwhelmed, or even guilty, and may worry about their baby’s health.
+This worry is understandable.
+However, it is important to be aware that most babies born to mothers with gestational diabetes are perfectly healthy and they will not be born with diabetes.

-Gestational diabetes is detected after the baby’s organs have already developed and the baby is in the process of growing.
+Gestational diabetes is detected after the baby’s organs have already developed and the baby is in the process of growing, so be reassured that birth defects are not a concern for GDM.
 The main risk factors with gestational diabetes are associated with delivering a large baby and how the baby is delivered.

-- Shock: Initially, the woman can be in shock and cannot believe she has been diagnosed with gestational diabetes.
+- Shock: Initially, you may be completely surprised and cannot believe you have been diagnosed with gestational diabetes.